 - Does your trip to visit a colleague count as a business expense?

 Your accountant should be able to help answer these questions.

-You want to make sure that they know enough about your business to guide you in areas like what expenses you can deduct and when your business might benefit from shifting to filing your taxes as an S-Corporation.
+You want to make sure that they know enough about your business and financial data to guide you in areas like what expenses you can deduct and when your business might benefit from shifting to filing your taxes as an S-Corporation.
 (If you’re an LLC, by default you’re taxed as a sole proprietorship.
 Talk to your accountant about if and when it makes sense for you to elect to be taxed as an S-Corporation instead.
 Yet another reason to get an accountant early and stay in regular communication with them!)

 ✅ Quality #2: Communication is Easy, Open, and Prompt